franchsli/SignSpeak/README.md

 ## High priority

-- Use tdqm to implement a load bar  in dataset creation and other methods if needed.
+- Use tdqm to implement a load bar in dataset creation and other methods if needed (think about this).

 ### Low priority